python-can-define-radio/python-course/classroom_activities/Ch02_Advanced/01_marimo.md

 ### Using the slider's value

 - Now we are going to use `slider.value` to display a character as many times as the slider value.
-- In a new cell type: `">" * slider.value`
+- In a new cell type: `"A" * slider.value`
-- You'll notice that this has used the slider value with the '>' symbol.
-- As we slide the bar between 1 and 22 that many '>' symbols will appear onscreen.
+- You'll notice that as we slide the bar between 1 and 22, the chosen number of `A`s will appear onscreen.

 ```
 ## Exercise 1